 Although the data presented here are already public, they are often described as isolated instances in which Chinese spending or investment is affecting a particular city or industry.
 The China Footprint seeks to reframe this narrative by illustrating the aggregate impact of these tangible economic ties.

-Similarly, while Chinese purchases of financial and insurance products have increased, the exact amount is unknown.
+The China Footprint has omitted some potential categories due to a lack of reliable data, such as the purchase of American financial and insurance products by Chinese nationals.
+While Chinese purchases of financial and insurance products have increased, the exact amount is unknown.
 Due to the liquid nature of these financial products, the majority of these purchases are made through third-party financial hubs, making an accurate accounting difficult.

 Data Sources and Methodology:

 Data on home purchases are drawn from the National Association of Realtors: Copyright © 2019 “2019 Profile of International Activity in US Residential Real Estate.”
 National Association of Realtors.
 All rights reserved.
 Reprinted with permission.
-July 2017.
+July 2019.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.